 Multiple units descended upon the property and checks were even made with a wildlife park before it became clear the animal was a toy.

-In 2011, meanwhile, a life-size stuffed tiger sparked a major police operation involved armed officers and a helicopter after several members of the public spotted what they thought was a live animal in a field in Hampshire.
+In 2011, meanwhile, a life-sized stuffed tiger sparked a major police operation involving armed officers and a helicopter after several members of the public spotted what they thought was a live animal in a field in Hampshire.

-Anyone with a concern about an animal can call the SSPCA helpline on 03000 999 999.
+Anyone with a concerns about an animal’s welfare can contact the SSPCA helpline by ringing 03000 999 999.